On behalf of The Law Office of Gustavo E. Frances, P.A.

 Currently, the man is facing a charge of aggravated battery that is related to domestic violence.
 Domestic violence is included in the charge because the two men were brothers, and domestic violence can refer to physical harm that is inflicted upon someone else that is in the same family or living under the same roof.
 Unfortunately for this man, this is a felony charge, which can carry a lot of hefty consequences.
 These can include anything from a large fine to mandated prison time.

 However, any case like this requires concrete evidence from the prosecutors in order to prosecute an alleged suspect.
 An experienced defense attorney could provide evidence that creates a reasonable doubt that a suspect was involved in a reported altercation.
 However, even if there is evidence that suggests a suspect was indeed involved, it may still be possible to defend, such as by seeking a reduction in the severity of the felony charges or less time in jail.
-Each domestic violence case is different, which is why one may wish to familiarize him or herself with Florida criminal law, the potential defenses, and criminal proceedings procedure to help prepare oneself for any upcoming court appearances.
+Each domestic violence case is different, which is why one may wish to familiarize himself or herself with Florida criminal law, the potential defenses, and criminal proceedings procedure to help prepare oneself for any upcoming court appearances.

 When you need a criminal defense lawyer in Fort Lauderdale, Florida, you can contact us by calling 954-533-2756 for a free consultation.